easthorse/brain-tumor-segmentation-based-on-group-convolution/README.md

 ## Conclusion

- **Aiming at the problems of large memory and slow segmentation speed in the field of computer-aided brain tumor segmentation, an algorithm combining group convolution and channel shuffle unit is proposed punishment intensity of sparse class classification error to model is improved  the weighted mixed loss
+ &emsp;**Aiming at the problems of large memory and slow segmentation speed in the field of computer-aided brain tumor segmentation, an algorithm combining group convolution and channel shuffle unit is proposed punishment intensity of sparse class classification error to model is improved  the weighted mixed loss